ED-IP/Milestone-3-project/README.md

 8. In the section Automatic Deploys  choose the branch to deploy (in mycase was the master one) and click in Enable Automtic Deploys

 9. After building the proyect it should be deployed.
 You can open the app by clicking in the Open App button at the top of the page

-10. The address for the deployed proyect: https://dictionary-cs.herokuapp.com/

 ## Credits